monry/UniFlow/Assets/README.md

 Implement the process you want to execute when the event is received in the `OnReceive()` method that needs to override by `EventReceiver`.

-This method will be passed `EventMessages` what contrains all propagated event informations.
+This method will be passed `EventMessages` what contains all propagated event informations.

 #### 3. Connect EventConnectors and EventReceiver